-What an eye opener our new business has been!
+What an eye-opener our new business is!

 I never realized how much of what we use daily, without a thought as to how it got into our hands – besides a trip to the grocery store, is hauled in a van (trailer) on our interstate systems by a truck driver.

-In our short tenure we have hauled scrap aluminum, potato chips (leaving off all brand names – purposely), industrial-sized rolls of paper, paper products, fast food products, car parts, plastic and metals to make car parts, insulation, coffee creamer, cereal, paint, used furniture (from large motel chains), and ingredients for shampoo.
+In our short tenure, we have hauled scrap aluminum, potato chips (leaving off all brand names – purposely), industrial-sized rolls of paper, paper products, fast food products, car parts, plastic, and metals to make car parts, insulation, coffee creamer, cereal, paint, used furniture (from large motel chains), and ingredients for shampoo.